Shadow141mc/Shadow141mc/README.md

-- 👋 Hi, I’m Mainak Chakraborty.
+# Hey there, I'm Mainak.

-- 👀 I’m interested in coding.
+- 👋 I'm a aspiring junior programmer.
 - 🌱 I’m currently learning Rust, Java, C, Tailwind, React, Python.
 - 💞️ I’m looking to collaborate on Webpages and solving algorithms
 - 📫 How to reach me :